sysdiglabs/terraform-provider-sysdig/website/docs/r/sysdig_secure_notification_channel_webhook.md

 * `send_test_notification` - (Optional) Send an initial test notification to check if the notification channel is working.
 Default is false.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - (Computed) The ID of the Notification Channel.

+* `version` - (Computed) The current version of the Notification Channel.

 ## Import

 Webhook notification channels for Secure can be imported using the ID, e.g.